isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 Customization is sometimes required for certain attributes by devices belonging to various vendors.
 This is a great way to leverage the expression evaluation mechanism.
-For example, MAC addresses which you might use as a convenience value for the User-Name attribute most likely will appear in colon-hexadecimal notation ``de:ad:be:ef:ca:fe``, but it might need to be expressed in:
+For example, MAC addresses which might be used as a convenience value for the User-Name attribute are most likely to appear in colon-hexadecimal notation (``de:ad:be:ef:ca:fe``), but they might need to be expressed in hyphen-hexadecimal notation (``de-ad-be-ef-ca-fe``).
+Here's how to specify that:

-* hyphen-hexadecimal notation ``de-ad-be-ef-ca-fe``

 .. code-block:: json